-Family Theatre & Reeves Music House
+Family Theatre (Vaudeville House) & Reeves Music House

 FROM THE 1961 LAST CHANCE STAMPEDE PROGRAM • COURTESY OF KITTY ANN QUIGLEY TAALER

-The poster in front of the theater touts the Frank Rich Musical Comedy Company, members of which are likely in these placarded automobiles, preparing for a publicity ride through town.
+In the above circa 1916 photo, the poster in front of the theater touts the Frank Rich Musical Comedy Company, members of which are likely in these placarded automobiles, preparing for a publicity ride through town.

-Reeves Music House • A. I. "Daddy" Reeves
+A. I. "Daddy" Reeves

 Reeves was deeply involved in charitable and fraternal efforts as well, serving as the city's favorite Santa Claus for 50 years.
 He also sponsored an annual "picnic" for the city's scruffy newsboys ("newsies"), which involved an outing to Alhambra Hot Springs or similar activity, a movie in town and other treats.